microsoft/scmsamples-EnterpriseAssetManagement/README.md

 .\scripts\MsAppUnpackTool\MsAppUnpackTool.ps1 <msapp_file_path>
 ```
 - Your changes are now reflected in /CanvasAppSource
-- You can now Generate a new app binary, followed by a new solution, using the steps above.
+- You can now generate a new app binary, followed by a new solution, using the steps described above.
 ---

 ### Localization (translation)

 All translations are found in the [`/Translations`](/Translations/) directory.
 The baseline is [`en-US`](/Translations/Labels.en-US.resx).

-#### Adding a new label

-To add a new label, use [ResX Resource Manager](https://github.com/dotnet/ResXResourceManager) and add it to the en-US column.
-Add a comment if appropriate.

-The labels will be translated by the l11n team and they will detect when changes are made.
-There should be no need to reach out to anyone for translations.

 #### Uptaking label changes

-Once a new label is added or l11n team has translated new labels, they should be injected into the Canvas app.
+Once a new label is added, they should be injected into the Canvas app.
 Follow these steps:

 1. Run the script:
    ```powershell